Intelliplan/riemann-playground/README.md

 ### Burst some test events
 Use [this tool](https://github.com/Intelliplan/riemann-burst) to burst some events that will show up in the Riemann log.
 If you have done ´vagrant up´, you should have it in a dir named 'riemann-burst' in your 'riemann-playground' root dir.
-It should be possible to run this from within the vagrant guest machine, but unfortunately this does not work a the moment, so do this from the host instead (you'll need to have [leiningen](http://leiningen.org/) installed).
+It should be possible to run this from within the vagrant guest machine, but unfortunately this does not work a the moment, so do this from the host instead (you'll need to have [leiningen](http://leiningen.org/) and a [java devkit](#install-java) installed).
 ```bash
  # vagrant ssh # Skip this, riemann fails to connect from the vagrant machine
 cd riemann-burst